nicoloval/nicoloval/README.md

 ### Hello there 👋
-I'm a PhD student in Italy.
+I'm a ~~PhD student in Italy~~ research associate in Zurich.
 Working on statistical methods for network reconstruction, sometimes.
-Most of the time learning something interesting and useless(yet).
+Most of the time learning something interesting and useless (yet).

 - 📫 How to reach me: nicolo.vallarano _at_ imtlucca.it
 - 🌱 I’m currently learning: